-- 6.1.19 Buffer zone at Stream A and Stream B2 and partially Stream B1 had been established.
-The whole buffer zone aims to protect the streams and avoid any works/equipment intrusion into the buffer zone.
-No work has been carried out near Streams B and C. The Contractor was reminded to demarcate Streams B and C buffer zones before any construction work close to the buffer zone areas. - 6.1.20 In the last two monitoring survey, the main stream course of Stream A was found to be filled up by rubbles to the level of the weir at its downstream end, and its conditions remained similar in the present monitoring survey.
-Remedial works were not yet to be implemented to clear the rubbles and restore the channel. - 6.1.21 Floating pontoon was berthed at EP location at the temporary barging point. - 6.1.22 No dredging work was carried out at the desalination plant location.
+- 6.1.19 Buffer zone at Stream A and Stream B2, Stream B1 (partially) and Stream C (partially) had been established.
+The whole buffer zone aims to protect the streams and avoid any works/equipment intrusion into the buffer zone. - 6.1.20 The main stream course of Stream A was found to be filled up by rubbles to the level of the weir at its downstream end since mid-June 2006, and its conditions remained similar in the present monitoring survey.
+Remedial works were not yet to be implemented to clear the rubbles and restore the channel by hand. - 6.1.21 Silty runoff was observed from construction work to Stream C during the site audit, the Contractor was urged and reminded to strengthen the temporary drainage provided on site. - 6.1.22 Floating pontoon was berthed at EP location at the temporary barging point.
+No illegal berthing was observed during the site audit. - 6.1.23 No dredging work was carried out at the desalination plant location.
 No monitoring and transplantation was carried at this area.